ropensci-review-tools/ropensci-review-tools/docs/autotest/functions/autotest_obj.md

-# `autotest_obj`

-autotest_obj class definition
+# autotest_obj class definition

 ## Description

 This function exists only to provide the class definitions for test objects, and is not intended to be called directly.

 ## Usage